andrew/ultimate-awesome/README.md

 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [awesome-large-search-models](https://github.com/wu-zongyu/awesome-large-search-models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about search-oriented large reasoning models (Large search models).
 Awesome Large Search Models.
 Agentic Search.
-- [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-llm-judges](https://github.com/haizelabs/awesome-llm-judges) - ⚖️ Awesome LLM Judges ⚖️.
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.
+- [awesome-coderabbit](https://github.com/coderabbitai/awesome-coderabbit) - Official awesome-list of CodeRabbit Starters & Resources ⚡️.
 - [awesome-knockout](https://github.com/dnbard/awesome-knockout) - A curated list of awesome plugins for Knockout.
 - [Machine-Learning](https://github.com/ElizaLo/Machine-Learning) - Awesome list (courses, books, videos etc.) and implementation of Machine Learning Algorithms.
 - [awesome-programming-books](https://github.com/greyblake/awesome-programming-books) - List of good programming books for beginners and professionals.